chrismanp/pldi24_artifact/README.md

   - rm-all-exes.sh : Removes the generated binaries during compilation.

-  - run-eval.sh : Evaluates the performance of LazyD and OpenCilk on the Cilk5 and PBBSv2 benchmarks.
+  - run-{eval,icache}.sh : Evaluates the performance of LazyD and OpenCilk on the Cilk5 and PBBSv2 benchmarks.

   - oDir/ : Stores the result of the executing the testBenchmark_compile.py